 Benjamin Wood Higgins.
 Chairman.
 Born 1849 in Oulton.
 Lived at Willow Cottage.
 He was an architect and surveyor carrying on the building and contracting business started by his father, Wood Higgins, who was also a stone merchant.
-Benjamin was very active in Oulton village life and was involved with the scouts and the tennis club.
+Benjamin was very active in Oulton village life and was involved with the church, the scouts and the tennis club.
 He was one of the original trustees of the Oulton Institute and served as vice president for several years.

 In 1873, at St. Mary the Virgin in Hunslet, he married Annie Eliza Wilson, the daughter of Joseph Wilson, a Hunslet tanner and carrier who employed at least 6 men and 3 apprentices.
 Benjamin and Annie had 12 children.
 Seven of their sons fought in the First World War and two were killed.
 Their fourth son, Percy Craven Higgins, became the sanitary inspector for the Hunslet Rural District Council which included Oulton and Woodlesford.
 Another son, Herbert Wilson Higgins, was a leather merchant at the time of Benjamin’s death in 1923.

 Tom Batt.
 Born in 1845 in Leeds.
 Lived at Beechgrove.
 The son of builder Samuel Batt, Tom was a builder at the time of his marriage to Margaret Gosney at Wakefield in 1874.
 He later became an oil merchant with a business in Leeds and owned property in Pudsey.
 His son Percy followed him into the business.